rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 ## ProcessArgs()

-This procedure uses two of Karl's extension modules to retrieve the since command line parameter and convert the string value retrieved into an integer.  `ProcessArgs()` return TRUE if we can successful convert the command line parameter and set the value of count otherwise return FALSE.
+This a functional procedure.
+It uses two of Karl's extension modules.
+It uses `extArgs` to retrieve the command line parameters and `extConvert` the string value retrieved into an integer.
+`ProcessArgs()` returns TRUE if we can successful convert the command line parameter and set the value of count otherwise return FALSE.

 ## Delay(VAR count : INTEGER)

 This procedure uses `Input0` to fetch the current epoch time and counts the number of seconds until we've reached our delay value.
 It's a busy loop which isn't ideal but does keep the program simple.

 ## SlowCat(VAR count: INTEGER);